zio/zio/docs/datatypes/core/zio/zio.md

 val f2 = ZIO.fail(new Exception("Uh oh!"))
 ```

-Note that unlike the other effect companion objects, the `UIO` companion object does not have `UIO.fail`, because `UIO` values cannot fail.

 ### From Values
 ZIO contains several constructors which help us to convert various data types into `ZIO` effects.